-The Kingdom of Dreams and Madness, Mami Sunada’s documentary dedicated to Studio Ghibli, the iconic cultural institution of Japan whose cinematic output is admired by a diverse public all over the world, has just had a limited release at the Institute of Contemporary Arts in London.
-And it so happened that the opening coincided with the ceremony of Governors’ Awards in Los Angeles during which Hayao Miyazaki, the co-founder and director of the Studio, received an honorary Oscar for his lifetime achievements in the motion picture industry.
+The Kingdom of Dreams and Madness, Mami Sunada’s documentary dedicated to Studio Ghibli, the iconic cultural institution of Japan whose cinematic output is admired by diverse audiences all over the world, has just had a limited release at the Institute of Contemporary Arts in London.
+And it so happened that the opening coincided with the ceremony of Governors’ Awards in Los Angeles, during which Hayao Miyazaki, co-founder and director of the Studio, received an honorary Oscar for his lifetime achievements in the motion picture industry.
 To quote John Lasseter, chief creative officer at Walt Disney and Pixar Animation Studios who presented the Oscar to the filmmaker, “Hayao Miyazaki has deeply influenced animation forever, inspiring generations of artists to work in our medium and illuminate its limitless potential. (…) In stature, in influence, in the range and quality of the body of his work, there will never be another to rival him.”
-Sunada’s film lets us peek through the kitchen door into the world of the Japanese genius of animation.
-Its contained and reflexive narrative presents the daily face of Ghibli which is the place of work for 400 talented and dedicated people guided by the charismatic yet unassuming and amiable master.
+Sunada’s film lets us peek through the back door into the world of the Japanese genius of animation.
+Its narrative presents the daily face of Ghibli, which is the place of work for 400 talented and dedicated people guided by the charismatic, yet unassuming and amiable master.

-With 11 full-length features and several short films in his resume, the 73 year-old Miyazaki has created a fascinating imaginative world which proves irresistible both to adults and children.
-Faithful to the traditional technique of hand drawing, he meticulously crafts his stories, paying extreme attention to the characters’ facial expression, gait and gesture, as well as to the most minuscule details of their surroundings.
+With eleven full-length features and several short films in his resume, the 73 year-old Miyazaki has created a fascinating imaginative world which proves irresistible to both adults and children.
+Faithful to the traditional technique of hand-drawing, he meticulously crafts his stories, paying extreme attention to the characters’ facial expression, gait and gesture, as well as to the most minuscule details of their surroundings.

-Since the very beginning of his career, Miyazaki’s films have shown the director’s great concern with the environment affected by the progressing trend of globalization and the insatiable human appetite for the natural riches.
+Since the very beginning of his career, Miyazaki’s films have shown the director’s great concern for the environment affected by the progressing trend of globalisation and the insatiable human appetite for natural riches.
 The animator’s ethical approach towards the nature is a logical consequence of his Shintoistic vision of the world, according to which every living creature deserves to be treated with respect.
-This philosophy extends to work perceived as a purpose of life and, occasionally, also a source of joy and satisfaction.
+This philosophy extends to work perceived as the main purpose of life and, occasionally, also a source of joy and satisfaction.
 Hence the imperative of complete dedication to the chosen craft and pursuit of high quality results.

 Although highly demanding and even slightly authoritarian towards his employees, Miyazaki appears a very cheerful and kind-hearted person with the most infectious smile.
-Always polite and considerate, he represents the now almost extinct ideal of a wise mentor who steers his pupil in the right direction, firmly yet respectfully, trusting in their intelligence and good judgement.
-As one of the employees says in the film, working for him is a lot more fun than you thought it would be.
+Always polite and considerate, he represents the now almost extinct ideal of a wise mentor who steers his pupils in the right direction, firmly yet respectfully, trusting in their intelligence and good judgement.
+As one of Ghibli employees says in the film, working for him is a lot more fun than you might imagine.
 “It’s more like a school.
 Maybe I shouldn’t say that (laughter).”
-That is precisely why work at Studio Ghibli, although challenging, seems so enjoyable and rewarding.
-And even more so if we take into account the perfectly balanced, bright and airy environment of the new premises designed by the master himself whose aim was to aid concentration and stimulate creativity.
-With friendly atmosphere and fun routine involving team exercise, it is the exact opposite of the corporate world which Miyazaki has frequently and vehemently criticized.
+Although challenging, it seems even more enjoyable and rewarding, if we take into account the perfectly balanced, bright and airy environment of the new premises designed by the master himself, whose aim was to aid concentration and stimulate creativity.
+With friendly atmosphere and fun routine involving team exercise, it is the exact opposite of the corporate world which Miyazaki has frequently and vehemently criticised.

-At the time of the documentary shooting, the Studio was in the very dynamic, final phase of work on two films: Hayao Miyazaki’s The Wind Rises (mentioned on this blog here) and Isao Takahata‘s The Tale of the Princess Kaguya.
-While Miyazaki’s picture based on a fictionalised story of the famous Zero planes’ constructor Jiro Horikoshi was nearly complete, Takahata’s animation, already almost 10 years in the making, seemed to have come to a complete standstill.
+At the time of the documentary shooting, the Studio was in the very dynamic, final phase of work on two films: Hayao Miyazaki’s The Wind Rises and Isao Takahata‘s The Tale of the Princess Kaguya.
+While Miyazaki’s picture, based on a fictionalised story of the famous Zero planes’ constructor Jiro Horikoshi, was nearly complete, Takahata’s animation, already almost ten years in the making, seemed to have come to a complete standstill.

-Laputa: Castle in the Sky, a story of two orphans in search of the magical castle that floats among the clouds, and My Neighbour Totoro, a wonderfully uplifting tale about two young sisters interacting with forest spirits, were the first two animations which Miyazaki realised under the new label.
-Similarly to Takahata’s beautifully bleak Grave of the Fireflies, an animated drama of two siblings desperately struggling for survival during the Second World War, they beat records of popularity to the present day.
-Since then the Studio released fourteen more animated gems of feature length, including five films realised by younger directors, such as Yoshifumi Kondo, who debuted with Whisper of the Heart and died three years later as a result of an aneurysm, Hiroyuki Morita, creator of The Cat Returns, Hayao’s son Goro Miyazaki who directed Tales from Earthsea and From Up on Poppy Hill, and Hiromasa Yonebayashi, creator of Arietty.
-And although not all Ghibli productions are outstanding (Only Yesterday with its rather ungainly animation and Tales from Earthsea, famous for its narrative inconsistencies, seem to me the weakest ones), its body of work is characterised by an uncommon artistic and ethical integrity.
-It is probably a natural consequence of the unusually strong human ties within the company which Miyazaki and Suzuki repeatedly talk about in the film.
-Because, “without talented people, you can’t make good films. (…) Ultimately, it’s about who you work with.
+Laputa: Castle in the Sky, a story of two orphans in search of a magical castle that floats among the clouds, and My Neighbour Totoro, a wonderfully uplifting tale about two young sisters interacting with forest spirits, were the first two animations which Miyazaki realised under the new label.
+Similarly to Takahata’s beautifully bleak Grave of the Fireflies, animated drama of two siblings desperately struggling for survival during the Second World War, they beat records of popularity to the present day.
+Since then the Studio released fourteen more animated gems of feature length, including five films by younger directors, such as Yoshifumi Kondo, who debuted with Whisper of the Heart and died three years later as a result of an aneurysm, Hiroyuki Morita, creator of The Cat Returns, Hayao’s son Goro Miyazaki who directed Tales from Earthsea and From Up on Poppy Hill, and Hiromasa Yonebayashi, creator of Arietty.
+And although not all Ghibli productions are outstanding (Only Yesterday, with its rather ungainly animation, and Tales from Earthsea, famous for its narrative inconsistencies, seem to me the weakest ones), its body of work is characterised by an uncommon artistic and ethical integrity.
+It is probably a natural consequence of the unusually strong human ties within the company, to which Miyazaki and Suzuki repeatedly refer in the film.
+For, “without talented people, you can’t make good films. (…) Ultimately, it’s about who you work with.
 Only those who choose the right people to work with will be able to do the work they want.”

-Sunada’s subtle and reflexive picture perfectly captures the personalities of Miyazaki and his collaborators, as well as the Studio’s creative spirit.
+Sunada’s subtle and reflective picture perfectly captures personalities of Miyazaki and his collaborators, as well as the Studio’s creative spirit.
 It presents to the world the inner workings of the kingdom built on dreams and powered with imagination.
-Its sovereign, proudly wearing a white apron with an embroidery depicting a family of bears, managed to preserve a child within his grown-up self and by means of his work appeals to his adult public to protect their own childish worlds from disappearing.
-That’s not to say he isn’t fully aware it is becoming an increasingly complicated task.
-“You know, people who design airplanes and machines… No matter how much they believe that what they do is good, the winds of time eventually turn them into tools of industrial civilization.
+Its sovereign, proudly wearing a white apron with an embroidery depicting a family of bears, managed to preserve a child within his grown-up self, and, by means of his work, attempts to persuade his adult audiences to protect their own childish dreams from disappearing.
+That is not to say he is not fully aware it is becoming an increasingly complicated task.
+“You know, people who design airplanes and machines… No matter how much they believe that what they do is good, the winds of time eventually turn them into tools of industrial civilisation.
 It’s never unscathed.
 They’re cursed dreams.
 Animation, too. (…) Today, all of humanity’s dreams are cursed somehow.
 Beautiful yet cursed dreams.
 I’m not even talking about wanting to be rich or famous.
 Screw that.
 That’s just hopeless.
 What I mean is, how do we know movies are even worthwhile?
 If you really think about it, is this not just some grand hobby?
 Maybe there was a time when you could make films that mattered, but now?
 Most of our world is rubbish.
 It’s difficult.”